IceRaptor/mechaattack_docs/content/rules/_index.md

 Some actions do not have a target player, only have an active player.
 For these _unopposed tests_ the attacker compares their successes against a __target number__.

 ### Bonus Successes
 Tactical positioning or advanced equipment can ensure a successful action has an outsized effect.
-When an effect grants __bonus successes__, if the player rolls one or more successes on their dice they add their __bonus successes__ to the total from the dice.
+When an effect grants __bonus successes__, if the player rolls at _least one success_ on their dice, they add any bonus successes to the successes they rolled.
+If no successes are rolled, bonus successes are not added.

+{{% alert theme="success" %}}Example: A player has 2 bonus successes and rolls 3D8 against a rating of 5+.
+They roll [3, 5, 8] which would normally be 2 successes.
+Because they have at least one success from their dice roll, they add their bonus successes for a total of 4 successes.{{% /alert %}}

 ## Measuring
 Players are free to measure at any point during play.
 When measuring distances, always measure the closest point to the closest point.